MichaIng/DietPi-Docs/docs/software/media.md

 ![DietPi media server software Kodi](../assets/images/dietpi-software-media-kodi.jpg){: style="width:500px"}

-If you did not select Kodi to start from boot, you can modify the autoStart options in `dietpi-autoStart`:
+If you did not select Kodi to start from boot, you can modify the autostart options in `dietpi-autoStart`:

 - Desktop = Kodi is available via the LXDE start menu, and, desktop.
 - Console = Kodi can also be run by typing `startkodi`.

 ## ympd - Lightweight web Interface audio player for MPD

-A lightweight, bare-bones, no frills Hifi music player with a web based interface. ympd is a front end for MPD.
+A lightweight, bare-bones, no frills HiFi music player with a web based interface. ympd is a front end for MPD.

 Also installs: